-Call for Residencies at the Milieux Institute for Arts Culture and Technology
+Call for Residencies at the Milieux Institute

 Encouraging the sharing of expertise and resources amongst the Network, this program aims at recognizing and promoting Hexagram’s research-creation activities and supporting the development of members’ projects, particularly in their experimentation, implementation, dissemination, and documentation phases.